Financial Assistance for Canadians Victimized Abroad

 - expenses for a Canadian victim of crime to return to Canada.

-The Victims Fund may help cover the following types of expenses where the victim has no other source of financial assistance, up to a maximum of $10,000:
+The Victims Fund may help cover the following types of expenses where the victim has no other source of financial assistance:

 - Hospital and medical expenses due to being victimized;